epfl-ada/ada-2021-project-teamphilippe/README.md

 In addition to the given dataset, we will use:
 - Wikidata parquet file provided in order to extract information about quoters from the Quotebank dataset (for instance the age, sex and origin).
-- A dataset of stock prices coming from nasdaq.com (for instance [for Tesla](https://www.nasdaq.com/market-activity/stocks/tsla/historical)) for each company owned by Elon Musk.
+- A dataset of stock prices coming from nasdaq.com (for instance [for Facebook](https://www.nasdaq.com/market-activity/stocks/fb/historical) for each company owned by Mark Zuckerberg.

 ## Methods